wyattscarpenter/guide-to-c/readme.txt

   dosomemorethings();
 }

 In the above example, something is checked, and if it is true, dosomemorethings is executed.
-Then flow returns to the top of the block, something is checked, and if it is true, dosomemorethings is executed... so on until something is false, at which point we ignore the code block and proceed past the whole while statement.
+Then flow returns to the top of the block, something is checked, and if it is true, dosomemorethings is executed... so on until we check and find something is false, at which point we ignore the code block and proceed past the whole while loop.

-It's useful to note that within a while statement, the keyword "continue" will go back up to the top of the while statement (to begin the check-execute cycle again) and the the keyword "break" will exit the while loop (ignoring all checks and proceeding with the proceeding code).
+It's useful to note that within a while loop, the keyword "continue" will go back up to the top of the while statement (to begin the check-execute cycle again) and the keyword "break" will exit the while loop (ignoring all checks and proceeding with the subsequent code).

-There are other keywords that control the flow of program execution, (ie, create loops) but frankly they are merely elaborations on these two concepts so they aren't necessary and I will treat them later.
+There are other keywords that control the flow of program execution, (ie, create loops or check conditions) but frankly they are merely elaborations on these two concepts so they aren't necessary and I will treat them later.

 Oh shoot I guess I have to tell you about comparators.

 4.2.1.
 Comparators

 Have you ever looked at two values and wondered how they compare?
 Well wonder no more!
-C provides several built-in comparators to compare things like ints. == is in infix operator that tells you if two things are equal.
+C provides several built-in comparators to compare simple things like numbers. == is in infix operator that tells you if two things are equal.
 That is, x==y returns true if x is equal to y.
 Similarly, x>y returns true if x is greater than y, x<y returns true if x is less than y, x>=y returns true if x is greater than or equal to y, x<=y returns true if x is less than or equal to y, and x!=y returns true if x is inequal to y.
 They return false otherwise.

 These comparators can be very useful in the predicates of if and while statements.
 For example: